kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 ![](/img/rdf-shacl-kuzu/demo-rdf-viz.png)

-As can be seen, the graph structure is identical to that shown earlier, in the conceptual representation.
+As can be seen, the graph structure is identical to that shown earlier, in the pictorial representation.

 The yellow edges represent resource-to-literal relationships (`UniKG_lt`), while the red edges represent resource-to-resource relationships (`UniKG_rt`).
 We can inspect the schema of the RDF graph, including